What is swinging?

 How much do you charge for membership/events?

 Country Club membership is free, as are our monthly open invite events.

 Our quarterly events will vary, depending on the format of the event.
 These may be free if they are casual meetups, or may be as much as $80 per couple if we are providing a private venue, food, drinks, transportation, etc.

 We host these parties for fun, not for profit, and we are currently operating Country Club at a net loss (~$2,500 last year).
 If you would like to make a donation to help offset our costs, learn more and donate below.

 What if I see someone I know?

 Keep calm!
 Our open invite meetups are in public places, so, as far as anyone knows, you just happen to be there to enjoy an evening out with your significant other.
 If you are not comfortable, you can simply leave without arousing suspicion.

 If you are a member, you have access to a list of other members who have RSVP'd, so you can plan accordingly whether or not to attend an event in advance.

 What do I wear?

 Dress to impress, but stay casual and don't go over the top.
 Gentlemen, a button-up shirt and nice jeans will do.
 Ladies, a form-fitting outfit and heels will never do you wrong.
-Wear something that makes you feel sexy, but remember that we will be in a public place, so don't be inappropriate.
-Sexy lingerie underneath is always highly recommended, in case you hit it off with someone.
+Wear something that makes you feel sexy, but don't be inappropriate if the event is taking place in public.
+Sexy lingerie underneath your clothes is always highly recommended, in case you hit it off with someone.